 Your retina is a thin layer of tissue that lines the back of your eyeball.
 It turns light into signals to the brain, which interprets them as sight.
 When a vein in the retina becomes blocked, it’s called retinal vein occlusion.
 This can give you blurry vision or even sudden permanent blindness in that eye.
 It's similar to retinal artery occlusion, which is sometimes called an eye stroke.

 The damage happens when a blocked vein keeps blood from draining from the retina.
 That raises pressure inside your eye, which can cause bleeding, swelling, and fluid leaks.
-Retinal vein occlusion can harm your eye in minutes.
+Retinal vein occlusions can harm your eye in minutes.

 Usually, a blood clot blocks the vein.
 Sometimes, a nearby artery can be a problem.
 In the retina, arteries and veins cross over each other.
 When an artery hardens, it can press against a vein and narrow the opening.
 This causes choppy blood flow, which may lead to clotting.
 So if you have diabetes, high blood pressure, and other conditions that affect the blood vessels, you’re more likely to have retinal vein occlusion.